Indigenous Knowledge

 Great Andamanese who inhabited the Great Andaman Islands once upon a time, were people who were close to nature, their life was symbiotically connected with the surrounding ecosystem.
 The usual custom of naming places by these islanders primarily consisted of naming the place after the abundant natural resources of that particular area.
 Therefore, we come across names such as ‘Maro Phong’ (literally Honey-Hole) where honey was found in abundance.

 Moreover, place names also indicated the unique topographical feature of the camping area of the indigenous community.
-Therefore, we find ‘Raat-Phor’ (literally big-bamboo-small bamboo), an area near today’s Mayabander.
+Therefore, we find ‘Rait-Phor’ (literally big-bamboo-small bamboo), an area near today’s Mayabander.
 Similarlay, an obsolete name like ‘Bol Phong’ ( Bol fish-hole) was used by the Great Andamanese to indicate the region of the present Long Island.

 The reality is that each hunter-gatherer community maintained a repertoire of place names according to their relationship to the region and area inhabited by them.